HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 (4) Size.
 The gross floor area of the accessory dwelling unit shall not exceed fifty percent (50%) of

-the gross floor area that is under air of the nrincinal dwelling_ unit or one thousand gross souare
+the gross floor area that is under air of the nrincinal dwelling unit or one thousand gross square

 (5) Setbacks.
-An accessory dwelling unit must meet the annlicable zoning_ district regulations in which
+An accessory dwelling unit must meet the applicable zoning district regulations in which

-the nropertv lies pertaining to setbacks and lot coverage provisions.
+the Dronerty lies Dertaining to setbacks and lot coverage provisions.

 (6) Height.
 A detached accessory dwelling unit shall not exceed one story in height.
 The unit may be